Mishti92/writing-from-the-void/content/love letter from your chica/we need more conscious creators.md

 What I am trying to say is that

 IT IS NORMAL TO FEEL WHAT YOU ARE FEELING.
-Thats what the unease is telling you.
+*thats what the unease is telling you.*

-You entered this world with a desire

-_or maybe it’s time for you to question if it’s actually your desire or you following the desires of people around you_
+You entered this world with a desire _or maybe it’s time for you to question if it’s actually your desire or you following the desires of people around you_

 And somewhere along the way, you are lost, you feel like you are selling your soul to the devil, lol.

 But my loves, tech is not the devil and no, you don’t need to run away to a farm and disappear off the face of earth to live a content life.
+( wrote this just before I decided to take a pause and [[disconnect from most of the world]])

 _although not a bad idea, but land is expensive af these days and we do live in a world where resources are shared with this thing called money.
 And you gotta have money to spend money, right?_

 Now more than anything, we need each other.
 To support each other, to lift each other up.
-We need these micro-communities building a tiny world in itself, a community of humans, by humans.
+We need these micro-communities building a tiny world in itself, a community [[for humans, by humans]].
 We need a way to help each other, to share our stories, to share our gifts.

 _YES – we all have gifts._